rogue707Dev/django-gdaps/docs/usage.rst

 At least I didn't find anything else on the internet.
 So I created my own solution:

 GDAPS is a plugin system.
 It provides backend plugins (Django apps).
-But using ``gdaps.frontend``, each GDAPS app can use a *frontend* directory which contains an installable npm module, that is automatically installed when the app is added to the system.
+But using ``gdaps.frontend``, each GDAPS app can use a *frontend* directory which contains an installable module, that is automatically installed when the app is added to the system.

 When the ``gdaps.frontend`` app is activated in ``INSTALLED_APPS``, the ``startplugin`` management command is extended by a frontend part: When a new plugin is created, a *frontend/myproject-plugin-fooplugin* directory wth some boilerplate files in that plugin is